umer480/kubernetes/deployment-rollout-rollback.md

 `Rolling updates and Rollouts are the major benefits/features of a deployment object in Kubernetes.`

-**RECREATE Strategy** :
-Terminate all old pods before creating new ones.

 ##  Rolling updates / RollOut / Rollback